 Stitch the remaining hand pieces starting with piece #6.
 Attach it to the wrist area at the base of the glove.
 I stitched this piece at the back of the wrist piece and front of the wrist piece and front center of the piece because I felt like it would need extra strength.
 I then stitched piece #5 to top of #6.
 This helped with the transition to the other scales.
 I then attached piece #4, #3, #2 and #1 overlapping each a little.

 These costume gauntlets look perfect with our Lord of the Rings Nazgul costume.
 The gloves are perfect for holding the sword.
-Be sure to come back in a week or so to see how to make the sword and the rest of the costume.
+Be sure to check out the rest of the posts on our costumes.